10 Ways to Take Care of Yourself When Stressed // On the Trip Side

 10 Ways to Take Care of Yourself When Stressed

 Hello darlings.
 What a month.
-What a crazy, consuming and heart wrenching month for so many of us.
+What a crazy, consuming, and heart-wrenching month for so many of us.
 To be honest, I’ve had it rather easy.
-My truths are these: I live alone, I still have a full time job, I am healthy, happy and safe.
+My truths are these: I live alone, I still have a full-time job, I am healthy, happy, and safe.
 During this time, I’d like to shift my focus for a while.
-You all know I love style, thrifting and adventures but right now I feel a strong call to address: 10 ways take care of yourself when stressed.
+You all know I love style, thrifting, and adventure, but right now I feel a strong call to address…

 One // Hydrate